-In the Foundation Stage, PSHE is an integral part of the topic work covered during the year.
-The sequence of work is intended to be taught in topics to enable pupils to build upon previous learning and explore areas both relevant and appropriate to their level.
+In the Foundation Stage, PSHE is an integral part of the topic work covered throughout the year.
+The sequence of work is intended to be taught in topics and across other strands to enable pupils to build upon previous learning and explore areas both relevant and appropriate to their level.

 The seven strands of PSHE are as follows:

-- Careers, financial capability and economic wellbeing
+• Careers, financial capability and economic wellbeing

-- Drug, alcohol and tobacco education
+• Drug, alcohol and tobacco education

-- Relationships, health and sex education
+• Relationships, health and sex education

-- Identity, society and equality
+• Identity, society and equality

-- Keeping safe and managing risk
+• Keeping safe and managing risk

-- Mental health and emotional wellbeing
+• Mental health and emotional wellbeing

-- Physical health and wellbeing
+• Physical health and wellbeing